JoeMille/app-1/README.md

 ![Screenshot](NPM-testing.png)

 Once Javascript was working as expected (or near enough working) it was time to begin testing with Jest.
-The first test was carried out on a simple maths function to check it was working.
+The first test was carried out on a simple maths function.

 ![Screenshot](gmaps-java-error.png)
-Moving onto more thorough testing of deployed functions to my page, Google Maps which appears shortly on the Contacts page refused to open.
+Moving onto more thorough testing of functions, Google Maps which appears shortly on the Contacts page refused to open.
 This error took the longest to fix, as after moving across to Visual Studio Code, when previewing the page with an uncleared cache, Google Maps would vanish despite being properly placed.

 ![Screenshot](jest-java-error.png)
 Before Javascript could run properly, all syntax errors preventing code to execute were dealt with leaving the front-end of the meditation application working in order.

 ## Testing Further...